 I’ve written in the past about personal injury verdicts in Texas.
 A recent Jury Verdict Research found that the average verdict in a personal injury lawsuit in Texas is $826,892.
 But Texas is a particular example of the differences between the median and average jury verdicts: the median award is just $12,281.
 You can always drive a truck between the difference between average jury verdicts and median jury verdicts.
 But in Texas, a fleet of trucks would not cover this gap.

 The average is also distorted by huge verdicts that are not collectible.
-A Texas jury awarded $118 million – the highest verdict included in this Texas jury verdict study – to the widow of a worker who died in the Phillips Petroleum Co. explosion, but the Texas cap on punitive damages reduced that award to under $12 million.
+A Texas jury awarded $118 million – the highest verdict included in this Texas jury verdict study – to the widow of a worker who died in the Phillips Petroleum Co. explosion.
+Still, the Texas cap on punitive damages reduced that award to under $12 million.

 Sample Settlements and Verdicts in Texas

 Texas has taken some harsh steps to curb malpractice cases to where few were filed there in 2013.
-These caps limit the pain and suffering awards on health care negligence cases to $250,000 against doctors, $250,000 per-facility but capped at $500,000.
-So there is a $750,000 overall cap, and that is only in cases where the stars line up where you have multiple defendants.
+These caps limit the pain and suffering awards on health care negligence cases to $250,000 against doctors, and $250,000 per facility but capped at $500,000.
+So there is a $750,000 overall cap, which is only in cases where the stars line up and you have multiple defendants.
 It is a tough road.
-Motor vehicle crash claims make up a larger portion of the verdicts.
+Motor vehicle crash claims make up a more significant portion of the verdicts.

 This is a list of recent verdicts in the Lone Star state.
-Can you use these to help you figure out what the compensation in your case should be?
-Yes and no. They are helpful to be sure, and that is why I’m putting these up.
+Can you use these to help you determine the compensation in your case?
+Yes and no. They are helpful, to be sure, which is why I’m putting them up.
 But take them with a grain of salt.
-Every case is different and sometimes there are facts not even listed in these summaries that make all the difference in these cases.
+Every case is different, and sometimes there are facts not even listed in these summaries that make all the difference in these cases.

 - March 2020: Texas: $775,000 Settlement: A 67-year-old man entered a gas station.
 After walking across the floor mat, he slipped and fell on the wet floor.
 He broke his right femur.
 He was taken to the hospital, where a surgeon performed a total knee replacement the following day.
 The man would fall three additional times.
 He would undergo surgery and physical therapy after each fall.
 The man claimed that his fall at the gas station made him prone to future falls.
 After his third stroke, he suffered a mild stroke.
 However, he did not attribute it to his initial fall.
 The man now used a walker.
 He sued the company that owned the gas station for failing to inspect its premises and provide adequate warnings.
 The case settled for $775,000.

 - March 2013, Texas: $50,000 Verdict: Plaintiff underwent a total hysterectomy when a remnant of the left ovary was left inside.
-Six months following the surgery, the plaintiff began experiencing severe lower abdominal pain.
-She visited her primary care doctor and a hospital emergency room in Dallas for her pain where she was given a CT scan and ultrasound.
+The plaintiff began experiencing severe lower abdominal pain six months following the surgery.
+She visited her primary care doctor and a hospital emergency room in Dallas for her pain, where she was given a CT scan and ultrasound.
 The results showed the remnant, and she was advised to visit the physician who performed the hysterectomy.
 The physician did not believe the mass caused the plaintiff’s pain and referred her to a gastroenterologist for further workup.
 The plaintiff did not feel the physician was responsive to her complaints and sought a second opinion.
 The second surgeon conducted surgery to remove the remnant the following month.
 The plaintiff sued her original physician for negligence and medical malpractice.
 The claim?
 The doctor messed up by not removing the entire ovary and not fixing the problem sooner after the complaints, ultrasound, and CT scan.
 The defendant argued that it was reasonable to ignore the mass as the cause of the plaintiff’s pain as the mass was small.
 That’s a tough argument to make.
 The jury agreed but didn’t think the injuries were all that severe and awarded the plaintiff a payout of $50,000 for pain and suffering.

 - March 2013: $35,250 Verdict: Plaintiffs were traveling east on Spring Cypress Road towards the Harris County post office.
 The plaintiffs slowed their vehicle and turned on their signal to turn into the post office parking lot.
 Upon slowing down, the plaintiffs were struck in the right rear by the defendant.
-The plaintiff’s vehicle rolled over onto its side from the impact and struck another car that was exiting the parking lot.
-The plaintiff passenger had to be extricated from the vehicle and suffered serious injuries to her neck while the plaintiff driver sustained tears in the ligaments in his right knee.
+The plaintiff’s vehicle rolled over onto its side from the impact and struck another car exiting the parking lot.
+The plaintiff passenger had to be extricated from the vehicle and suffered severe injuries to her neck, while the plaintiff driver sustained tears in the ligaments in his right knee.
 Both plaintiffs’ injuries required surgical repair.
-The plaintiffs sued the defendant for negligence in failing to control the speed of his vehicle, failing to make a timely application of the brakes and for failing to take evasive action to avoid a collision.
+The plaintiffs sued the defendant for negligence in controlling his vehicle’s speed, making a timely application of the brakes and for failing to take evasive action to avoid a collision.
 The defendant denied the allegations and argued the plaintiffs made a sudden stop to avoid missing the turn into the parking lot which caused him to make a sudden and unexpected stop.
 The sudden stop defense rarely works, and it did not here.
 But the jury only awarded $35,250 which is a pretty low verdict in a two surgery case.

 - April 2013: $46,250 Settlement: Plaintiff was a passenger in a vehicle that was traveling on Beltway 8 in Houston.
 The driver lost control while turning off an entrance ramp and collided with an embankment.
 Plaintiff was taken by ambulance to West Houston Medical center and was treated for soft-tissue injuries of the back and neck and a rotator cuff tear in her right shoulder.
 The plaintiff was given additional treatment with physical therapy and chiropractic treatment for several months after the accident.
 She also underwent arthroscopic surgery on her shoulder.
 Plaintiff alleged the driver was negligent in operating the vehicle.
 The parties settled before trial for $46,250.